Buffalo Bills vs. New England Patriots NFL Week 13 Odds, Plays and Insights for December 6, 2021

 Patriots stats and trends

-- In games that New England totals over 275.2 yards, the team is 6-4 against the spread and 6-4 overall.
+- New England is 6-4 against the spread and 6-4 overall when the team totals over 275.2 yards.

-- This season the Patriots have 15 turnovers, 10 fewer than the Bills have takeaways (25).

 Home and road insights

-- In five home games this season, Buffalo has hit the over twice.
+- This year, in five home games, Buffalo has hit the over twice.

-- New England is 4-1 against the spread, and 5-0 overall, on the road.

-- This year, as 2.5-point underdogs or more on the road, the Patriots are 3-1 ATS.
+- The Patriots are 3-1 ATS as 2.5-point underdogs or more on the road.

-- This year, in five road games, New England has hit the over twice.
+- This season, in five away games, New England has gone over the total twice.

-- The average point total in Patriots away games this season is 44.3 points, 1.8 more than this contest's over/under (42.5).
+- The average point total in Patriots away games this season is 44.3 points, 2.8 more than this outing's over/under (41.5).

 Powered by Data Skrive.